OUR FORMATION TEAM

 Helping children draw nearer to God

-Sister Bibiana Akpana Ikwun
+Sr. Bibiana Akpana Ikwun

 Heather Skublics Lampman

-Elementary music teacher and a recognized CGSAC formation leader.
+Heather is an elementary music teacher and a recognized CGSAC formation leader.
 She spent seven years on the CGSAC board, completing her term as chair.
 She incorporates Catechesis of the Good Shepherd and Montessori methodology in her classroom and in sacramental preparation, and works in both Roman Catholic and Anglican atrium contexts.
 Part of the Winnipeg formation team since 2011, Heather introduced CGSAC to Calgary and is still able to say she has been involved in every training there!

 Nancy established the Catechesis of the Good Shepherd in Winnipeg and has been working in this method for over 25 years.
 She is Montessori trained and has an MA in pastoral ministry from St. John’s University, Collegeville, Minnesota.
 She is a spiritual director and member of the Chemin Neuf Community, a community rooted in the Spiritual Exercises of St. Ignatius.